Mortgages with Help to Buy: ISA

 Unfortunately, the Help to Buy: ISA scheme was available to new applicants until 30th November 2019.
 For more information about the scheme and alternatives, read our guide.

 Is there a Help to Buy: ISA age limit?

 Yes.
 The lower age limit is 16, there is no upper age limit.

-No. The government’s 25% bonus is effectively ‘free’, but can only be used for your deposit.
+No. The government’s 25% bonus is effectively ‘free’, but it can only be put towards purchasing your first home.

-Yes.
-You can open a help to buy ISA anytime until 2019.
-And you’re eligible for your 25% government bonus until 2030.
+Yes, the deadline for opening a Help to Buy: ISA was 30th November 2019.
+If you opened this ISA, you’re eligible for your 25% government bonus until 2030.

 Getting the best first mortgage